httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 connection.
 Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").

-By its nature, this technique is vulnerable to active attacks.
-A mechanism for partially mitigating them is described in {{commit}}.
+A mechanism for partially mitigating active attacks is described in {{commit}}.

 ## Goals and Non-Goals